jglazar/notes/coding_interview/ctci_algorithms.md

 (repeated calls) with a cache
   * Observe recursion call tree for repeated nodes
   * Call `function( input, memo )` instead of `function( input )`
+  * Can sometimes just use last k members of memo, in which case you can just dynamically change k individual variables (constant space)

+✅ Use `@lru_cache` decorator before recursive function to create automatic memoization.
+Requires that function arguments are hashable, so that Python can create a dict behind-the-scenes

 ### Problems